corsairmarks/combined_silfae_revisited/mod/README.md

     * Set Octee-lans as female-only using new features (start a new game or run `event octeelan_evt.3` to update an existing game)
     * Integrate base game changes (field name changes, icons)
 * 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
-    * Use new "mono-gender" species choice to set the prescripted empire to `gender = female`
+    * Use new "mono-gender" species choice to set the pre-scripted empire to `gender = female`
     * Remove event to force the Octee-lan portraits to be female (the game can do this now)
     * Octee-lans, Muubul, and Yuibitts are now Aquatic
     * Improve spawn code for bonus Tsukimi Pool system species